 In addition, forms for Medicaid application call for numerous informational items that range from person to medical and financial.
 Applicants should gather Medicaid application information before filling out the paperwork to ensure easy completion.
 Once prepared, apply for Medicaid through the most convenient method available.

 Learn where and how to apply for Medicaid in the following sections:

-- Sign up for Medicaid in Oregon by mail
+- How to Sign Up for Medicaid in Oregon by Mail

 In order to apply for Medicaid or Medicaid-based programs in Oregon, applicants will need to complete an application for Medicaid and attach any and all required identity verification material.
 Oregon Health Plan Customer Services will verify all information submitted during the medical coverage application process.
-Residency information, income information, and immigration status information will all be verified prior to acceptance.
+Residency, income and immigration status information will all be verified prior to acceptance.

 Parents who apply for Medicaid for their child or their children will need to provide the Social Security Numbers, as well as residency information, for each minor included on the application.
 Proof of enrollment in school is considered proof of Oregon residency for minors under the age of 17.

 How to Apply for Medicaid Online in Oregon